Christopher Watts

 CAN’T GET THERE FROM HERE (Neon Version)

-Originally conceived as a sparse arrangement for voice and piano, the “neon version” of “Can’t Get There From Here” leans heavily into a melancholy 80s vibe.
+Originally a sparse arrangement for voice and piano, the “neon version” leans heavily into a melancholy 80s vibe.
 It’s a song about polarization and dysfunction.

 LABOR OF LOVE

-“Labor of Love” was inspired by the huge sound of Tears For Fears’s Songs From The Big Chair, and “Head Over Heels” in particular.
-It’s a song about the way that loving someone leaves you open to being hurt — but worth the risk.
+Inspired by the huge sound of Tears For Fears’s Songs From The Big Chair, and “Head Over Heels” in particular.
+It’s a song about the way that loving someone leaves you open to being hurt — but is worth the risk.

 IMAGES